iter8-tools/iter8/mkdocs/docs/usage/metrics/how-iter8-queries-metrics.md

 # How iter8 queries metrics

+!!! abstract "Params interpolation"
-> During an experiment, in each iteration, for each metric, and for each app-version, iter8 uses an HTTP query to retrieve the current metric value.
+    During an experiment, in each iteration, for each metric, and for each app-version, iter8 uses an HTTP query to retrieve the current metric value.
 The params of this HTTP query are constructed by interpolating the `spec.params` stanza of the metric.

 ## How iter8 interpolates params